equinor/res2df/README.md

 # res2df

-res2df is a Pandas DataFrame wrapper around libecl and opm.io, which are used to access binary files outputted by the reservoir simulator Eclipse, or its input files --- or any other tool outputting to the same data format.
+res2df is a Pandas DataFrame wrapper around libecl and opm.io, which are used to access binary files outputted by reservoir simulators, or its input files --- or any other tool outputting to the same data format.

-The reverse operation, from a Pandas DataFrame to Eclipse include files, is provided for some of the modules.
+The reverse operation, from a Pandas DataFrame to reservoir include files, is provided for some of the modules.

 The package consists of a module pr. datatype, e.g. one module for summary files (.UNSMRY), one for completion data etc.

-There is a command line frontend for almost all functionality, called `res2csv`, which converts the Eclipse data to DataFrames, and then dumps the dataframes to files in CSV format, and a similar `csv2res` for the reverse operation.
+There is a command line frontend for almost all functionality, called `res2csv`, which converts the reservoir data to DataFrames, and then dumps the dataframes to files in CSV format, and a similar `csv2res` for the reverse operation.